frictionlessdata/tableschema-r/README.md

 Now we see that:

-  - locations are arrays with numeric lattide and longitude
+  - locations are lists with numeric lattide and longitude

   - Rome’s location is `null`